 No. The applicant must be the lead PI.
 Applications submitted through Stanford Seed Funding by other personnel (grad students, postdocs, etc.) will not be reviewed.

-May I submit multiple applications to the same grant?
+- May I submit multiple applications to the same grant program?

 No. Principal Investigators may submit only one application as the lead PI per cycle, per VPDoR-managed internal grant program.

-Yes.
-A previous seed grant recipient applying for a new award must have put the funds to good use and submitted their impact survey or final report before they can apply to any other VPDoR-managed internal grant program.
+Recipients with active awards must want until the cycle after their final report submission before they can apply to any other VPDoR-managed internal grant program.

 No. Proposed budgets do not need to be routed through OSR/RMG for internally-funded research seed grants.